mcgill-robotics-archive/auv-2014/README.md

 McGill RoboSub 2013-2014
 ===================

-Please go the the wiki to see all the documentation.
+Please go to the [wiki](http://www.mcgillrobotics.com/wiki/) to see all the documentation.

              RRRR                                          RRRR